Injective Labeled Oriented Trees are Aspherical: Relative vertex asphericity

 Let $K$ be a 2-complex with a single vertex and $K_0$ a subcomplex (which could be empty).
 Note that $Lk(K_0)$ is a subgraph of $Lk(K)$.
 Let $f\colon C\to K$ be a spherical diagram and $v$ be a vertex of the 2-sphere $C$.
 The map $f$ induces a combinatorial map $f_L\colon Lk(C,v)\to Lk(K)$.
 Note that $Lk(C,v)$ is a circle and the image of that circle, oriented clockwise, is a cycle of corners $\alpha(v)=\alpha_1\ldots \alpha_q$, that is a closed edge path, in $Lk(K)$.
 We say that the diagram $f\colon C\to K$ is {\em vertex reduced at $v$ relative to $K_0$} if the cycle $\alpha(v)$ in $Lk(K)$ is homology reduced relative to $Lk(K_0)$.
 We say that the diagram is {\em vertex reduced relative to $K_0$} if it is vertex reduced relative to $K_0$ at all its vertices.
 The 2-complex $K$ is called {\em vertex aspherical relative to $K_0$}, VA relative to $K_0$ for short, if for every spherical diagram $f\colon C\to K$ that is vertex reduced relative to $K_0$ we have $f(C)\subseteq K_0$.

-When we leave off ``relative to" we implicitly imply relative to the empty set $\emptyset$, even if a subcomplex is present.
+If we omit ``relative to" we implicitly imply relative to the empty set $\emptyset$, even if a subcomplex is present.
 For example if we say a spherical diagram is vertex reduced we mean vertex reduced relative to $\emptyset$.

 \satzanf If $K$ is VA relative to $K_0$, then $\pi_2(K)$ is generated, as $\pi_1(K)$-module, by the image of $\pi_2(K_0)$ under the map induced by inclusion.
 In particular, if $K_0$ is aspherical, then so is $K$. \satzende